Marketing forCriminal Defense Lawyers

 Nothing destroys a user experience more than slow page load times.

-Visitors form a very quick first impression of your website and, if they decide it’s slow, they may well hit the back button.
+Visitors form a very quick first impression of your website, and if they decide it’s slow, they may well hit the back button.

 We don’t need to dwell too long on this, but test your page load speeds using Pingdom or a similar tool.